 This course involves studying both the theory and practical aspects of the following:

-- carrying out routine vehicle maintenance
+- plan, prepare, carry out and report on routine light vehicle maintenance

 Your individualised study programme will be made up of the following four areas: